juancarlosmiranda/juancarlosmiranda.github.io/source/contents/free_book_list.md

 * [PRESSBOOKS](https://pressbooks.directory/).
 Pressbooks Directory is a free, searchable catalog.
 * [openIntro](https://www.openintro.org/).
 * [openstax](https://openstax.org/).
+* [aopen Library](https://library.oapen.org).
+OAPEN promotes and supports the transition to open access for academic books by providing open infrastructure services to stakeholders in scholarly communication.
+* [ScienceOPEN.com research+.publishing network](https://www.scienceopen.com/).
+ScienceOpen is a discovery platform with interactive features for scholars to enhance their research in the open, make an impact, and receive credit for it.
+* [AUTHOREA](https://www.authorea.com/).
+Discover and publish cutting edge, open research.

 ### Open Libraries in Spanish
 * [Libros Maravillosos](http://www.librosmaravillosos.com).